finos/common-domain-model/CONTRIBUTING.rst

 Normally, when the model is syntactically correctly edited, valid code is being auto-generated and compiled in Rosetta.
 However, certain model changes can cause compilation errors when changes conflict with static code (e.g. certain mapper implementations).

-The Rosetta support team can help resolve these issues before the changes are contributed.
-If the Rosetta support identifies that significant work may be required to resolve these errors, they will notify the Contributor who should then contact the CDM Owners to discuss allocating resources to assist.
+The Rosetta support team can help resolve these errors before the changes are contributed.
+In most cases you will be able to contact the team via the In-App chat (Please consult the `Rosetta Starter Guide <https://docs.rosetta-technology.io/core/0-welcome-to-rosetta.html>`_ for more details).
+If the Rosetta support identifies that significant work may be required to resolve these errors, they will notify the Contributor who should then contact the CDM Reviewer originally appointed for the proposed change and/or CDM Owners.
+The latter will be able to assist in the resolution of the issues.

 For more information about auto-compilation in Rosetta, please refer to the `Rosetta Auto Compilation Guide <https://docs.rosetta-technology.io/core/2-rosetta-design.html#auto-compilation>`_.